What is a Cuvette Holder?

 Cuvette Holders with Admesy

 Admesy is an expert in light measurement and optical equipment, providing an extensive range of photometric equipment and optical measurement accessories for distinct applications.
-Our catalogue includes an cuvette holders for transmission measurement applications as well as many other optical measurement accessories.
+Our catalogue for the Neo spectrometer includes an cuvette holders for transmission measurement applications as well as many other optical measurement accessories.
 Explore our full range of light measurement accessories, or contact us if you would like any more information.